Waidd/elasticmongoose/README.md

 };
 ```

-ElasticMongoose will return an array of mongo objects.
+elasticgoose will return an array of mongo objects.
 So it's easier to manipulate.
 The plugin will use the default `findMethod` to get the objects from mongo :

 ```javascript
   findMethod(model, data, callback){